-The weighted-average grant-date fair value of options granted during the years ended December 31, 2019, and 2020 was \$6.81, and \$8.09, respectively.
+The weighted-average grant-date fair value of options granted during the year ended December 31, 2020 was \$8.09.

-As of December 31, 2021, there was \$18.0 million of total unrecognized compensation cost related to stock options, which will be recognized using the straight-line method over a weighted average period of 1.6 years.
+As of December 31, 2022, there was \$2.1 million of total unrecognized compensation cost related to stock options, which will be recognized over a weighted average period of 2.2 years.